.

 The Anatomy of a Contract: Essential Components

-Understanding the fundamental elements of a contract is the first step toward comprehension.
+Understanding the fundamental elements of a contract is the first step toward mastery.
 While contract structures can vary, several core components are typically present:

 • Offer: A clear proposal to enter into an agreement.